iteal/iteal/README.md

 ### Welcome to my page 👋

 - 🔭 My open-source projects were developed during my time at Okinawa Institute of Science and Technology (2017-2020), and are about biophysics research, using Machine Learning to quantify animal behavior in videos.

-Check out my projects and don't hesitate to contact me if you want to use them in your research!
+Don't hesitate to contact me if you want to use them in your research!

 <!--